shanjcu/web-framework/docs/jcu-customisations/coding-guide.md

 ### New technologies

-* Use http://caniuse.com to determine if a browser feature is widely available across user agents.
+* Use [Can I use](http://caniuse.com) to determine if a browser feature is widely available across user agents and what, if any, workarounds are available or caveats should be noted.

 ### Accessibility